 A recording is made of each session so that students can return to and review the material covered at a later date.
 A series of carefully focused revision recordings are also available to students for each unit.

-We are currently planning to support the following routes through AS Further Mathematics in 2017-18:
+We will be offering the following routes through A level and AS Further Mathematics in 2018-19:

 Schools/colleges should contact their local FMSP Area Coordinator to discuss tuition requirements including LOT.
 Area Coordinators can be contacted via the regional web pages.

 Here are some comments from students who have been learning online: